Sustainable Development Goal 16: Target 16.3: Equal access to justice

-One of the aims of indicator 16.3.1 in measuring the "proportion of victims of violence in the previous 12 months who reported their victimization" is to reduce the underreporting of crime and acts of violence.
-The lack of an official data source poses a great challenge for accurately measuring the progress on this indicator across the globe.
-For Africa, the Afrobarometer serves as a significant source of data for indicator 16.3.1; however, data is only available from the years 2011-2013.
-According to the surveys conducted by Afrobarometer, where in which surveyees were asked "Did you report the incident to the police?", the Institute for Economics and Peace (IEP) finds that "30 per cent or less of all violence incidents were reported to the police" in 6 of 32 African countries with available data, as well as another 6 African countries where "60 per cent of incidents were reported to the police."
+Regarding indicator 16.3.2, a progress report from 2019 concludes that of the 149 countries with available data, 31 countries had "a rate lower than 15 per cent" and 62 had "a rate higher than 35 per cent."
+Asia and Oceania countries experienced high increases in rates during the years 2016–2018.

-Regarding indicator 16.3.2, the IEP further concludes that of the 149 countries with available data, 31 countries had "a rate lower lower than 15 per cent" and 62 had "a rate higher than 35 per cent."
-Asia and Oceania countries experienced high increases in rates during the years 2016-2018.
-The COVID-19 pandemic has further complicated the access to justice for unsentenced detainees who make up 31 per cent of all prisoners.
-Prison overcrowding combined with poor health care leaves prisoners vulnerable to COVID-19.
+Indicator 16.3.3 was added to the official indicator framework in 2020, when it was approved by the United Nations Statistical Commission.
+It measures the proportion of the population who have experienced a dispute in the past two years and who accessed a formal or informal dispute resolution mechanism, by type of mechanism.

 Target 16.4: Combat organized crime and illicit financial and arms flows

 The full text of Target 16.4: "By 2030, significantly reduce illicit financial and arms flows, strengthen the recovery and return of stolen assets and combat all forms of organized crime."